yeohhq/tp/docs/team/chshen1998.md

 * **Project management**:
   * In charge of implementing AppointmentList, and various related filters and features.
   * In charge of implementing appointment test utilities and code coverage of various appointment features.
+  * In charge of automating the interactivity between Appointment time, isMissed and isCompleted parameters.
   * Ensure user readability for appointment related sections in UG.

 * **Enhancements to existing features**: